Small amplitude solitary waves in the Dirac-Maxwell system: Heuristics on the nonrelativistic limit

-where ${\mathbf{A}\cdot}\bm\sigma\phi\sb 1=O(\epsilon^6)$ while other terms are $O(\epsilon^4)$.
-Thus the approximation is al least self-consistent, and the analysis in \S\ref{sect-exist} justifies this rigorously. \end{remark} \begin{remark} Regarding symmetry: while it is clear that radial symmetry of both $\phi_1$ and $\phi_2$ is inconsistent with \eqref{phi1phi2}, solutions of the form
+\begin{remark} Regarding the symmetry: while it is clear that radial symmetry of both $\phi_1$ and $\phi_2$ is inconsistent with \eqref{phi1phi2}, solutions of the form given in \cite{wakano-1966},

-are permitted in principle, suggesting that in the non-relativistic limit $\hat\varPhi_2$ could be radial, or to be more precise of the form $ \hat \varPhi\sb 2(y)= \in\C^2, $ where the spherically symmetric function $\Phi(y)\in\C$ is to satisfy
+are permitted in principle, suggesting that in the non-relativistic limit $\hat\varPhi_2$ could be radial, or, to be more precise, of the form $ \hat \varPhi\sb 2(y) =\varphi(y) \in\C^2, $ where the spherically symmetric function $\varphi(y)\in\C$, $y\in\R^3$ is to satisfy

-The starting point for our perturbative construction of solitary wave solutions to \eqref{stationary-eqns} is indeed a radial solution of \eqref{phiphi}, although the exact form of these solitary waves has to be modified from \eqref{ansatz} when the effect of the magnetic field $\mathbf{B}=\nabla\times\mathbf{A}$ is included, see \cite[\S5]{MR1364144}.
+The starting point for our perturbative construction of solitary wave solutions to \eqref{stationary-eqns} is indeed a radial solution of \eqref{phiphi}, although the exact form of these solitary waves has to be modified from \eqref{ansatz} when the effect of the magnetic field $\mathbf{B}=\nabla\times\mathbf{A}$ is included; see \cite[\S5]{MR1364144}.
 The method of proof we employ does not require any particular symmetry class of the solitary wave. \end{remark}

-The above discussion suggests that the system \eqref{phiphi} will determine the non-relativistic limit to highest order.
+The above discussion suggests that the system \eqref{phiphi} determines the non-relativistic limit in the leading order.
 The system \eqref{phiphi} describes a Schr\"odinger wave function with an attractive self-interaction determined by the Poisson equation.
-Because the sign of the interaction is attractive it is often referred to as the stationary Newton-Schr\"odinger system.
-It is equivalent to a nonlocal equation for $\Phi$ known as the Choquard equation, which is the subject of the next section.
+Since the sign of the interaction is attractive, \eqref{phiphi} is often referred to as the stationary Newton--Schr\"odinger system.
+It is equivalent to a nonlocal equation for $\varphi$ known as the Choquard equation, which is the subject of the next section.